ephemeral-laboratories/usemy-name-site/principles/do-not-validate-names.md

 In general, this problem is referred to as the [Scunthorpe problem](https://en.wikipedia.org/wiki/Scunthorpe_problem).

-> - Fallacy 31: I can safely assume that this dictionary of bad words contains no people’s names in it.
+> - Fallacy 31: I can safely assume that this dictionary of bad words contains no people's names in it.